weyh/py-discord-bot-f1/README.md

 ﻿# Discord Formula 1 Bot

-Gives information on upcoming or previous F1 events.
+Provides information about the upcoming or previous F1 event.
 Data is pulled from [autosport.com](https://www.autosport.com/f1).

 ## Set up